-There’s a lot of sugar nomenclature to know!
-This post aims to collect the most commonly encountered terms in a typical second-semester organic chemistry course.
+Man, is there ever a lot of sugar nomenclature to know!
+This post aims to provide single place giving you the definitions of terms like anomeric carbon, alpha versus beta, pyranose versus furanose, and all the other most commonly encountered carbohydrate-related terms in a typical second-semester organic chemistry course.

 α (Alpha) – the name given to the configuration of a cyclic sugar where the oxygen on the anomeric carbon is on the opposite face of the ring relative to the substituent on the other carbon flanking the ring oxygen.
 Contrasted with beta (β) which is where the two substituents are on the same faces of the ring.